Tanmay3610/WindowsApplication/README.md

 Project Description:

-This Project is a Windows Standalone Application written in React Native and it helps you to get the medicinal salts corresponding to the disease you will enter in it.
+This Project is a Windows Standalone Application written in React Native and it helps you to get the medicinal salts corresponding to the disease user will enter in it.

+Pre-requisite:

+1) Open debugger mode of your Windows Machine.

 This is standalone Windows Application.